Our full catalogue is available for sale via Bandcamp. You can purchase LPs, CDs, and DLs there.

 He’s been honing techniques that use various extensions on his alto sax, (mainly plastic bags and bottles as mutes).
 Instead of an instrumental line, he produces startling layers of distorted tones and overtones with pervasive, insistent, generative rhythms.
 This is pioneering research — he has re-imagined the instrument.

-Switches and Hose – Dale Gorfinkel – splitrec 25 LP, CD and DL
+Switches and Hose – Dale Gorfinkel

 Dale Gorfinkel is a multi-instrumentalist, improviser, instrument creator and installation artist.
 Dale’s work aims to reflect an awareness of the dynamic nature of culture & the value of listening as a mode of knowing people & places.
 He is interested in finding fresh ways of presenting and making music, bringing creative communities together & shifting perceived boundaries of scenes, styles & artforms.
+His first solo release reflects this diversity of interests and approaches.
+He has chosen 4 pieces, each radically different.

-Truancy – Jim Denley, Cor Fuhler – splitrec 24 LP, CD and DL
+Truancy – Jim Denley, Cor Fuhler

-Jim Denley and Dutch musician Cor Fuhler first met at the Taklos Festival in Switzerland in the early 1990s and Cor’s frequent visits to Australia over the years gave them the opportunity to occasionally play.
-In 2012 Cor moved to Sydney, allowing them to ramp up the duo — this is their first release together.
+Jim Denley and Dutch musician Cor Fuhler, (who tragically died in 2020) first met at the Taklos Festival in Switzerland in the early 1990s and Cor’s frequent visits to Australia over the years gave them the opportunity to occasionally play.
+In 2012 Cor moved to Sydney, allowing them to ramp up the duo — this was their first release together.
+Over 7 weeks at the end of 2013 they recorded weekly in Cor’s backyard studio, eventually choosing take 9 and 12, titling them Skive and Wag.

 Their imaginative preparations and inventions mean that listeners will find it hard to believe they are playing saxophone and piano, and at times, be unable to distinguish between the two players.
 They don’t accept clichés about instrumental notions and fashionable schools (new and old).
+But Truancy isn’t just about opting out, rather, time away from institutions has been devoted to generating new sounds and structures.

-Tokyo 1972 – TELETOPA – splitrec CD23 and LP23
+Tokyo 1972 – TELETOPA

 Geoffrey Collins – flute, percussion and electronics